ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 As for any other platform out there, you have to initialise your opam installation with the `opam init` command.

-The first thing to know is that opam requires a UNIX-like environment to function.
+The first thing to know is that opam requires a Unix-like environment to function.
 By default, opam relies on `cygwin` and is also compatible with `msys2`.

-At *init-time*, opam scans your machine for available UNIX environments and prompts you to choose your favourite option.
+At *init-time*, opam scans your machine for available Unix environments and prompts you to choose your favourite option.
 That being said, it is recommended to let it create its own internal Cygwin installation that will remain managed by opam.
-This allows to cut down the possible interferences that other tools that interact with such environments might introduce.
+This cuts down the possible interferences of other tools that interact with such environments might introduce.
 Think of it as a sandboxed environment.